parichoy/two_phase_AUC/README.md

 full.model.formula: Model formula for the specification of the full risk-score (i.e., linear predictor associated with the full set of risk factors).
 The Phase II subjects have information on the full set of risk-factors

 reduced.model.formula: Model formula for the specification of the partial risk-score (i.e., linear predictor associated with the partial set of risk factors).
-The Phase-I subjects not include in Phase II have information on the partial set of risk factors
+The Phase-I subjects not included in Phase II have information on the partial set of risk factors

 risk.factors.logRR: Log-relative risks associated with the risk-factors in the full model, known apriori from earlier studies and used to construct the risk scores